Steps to Starting a Business in Missouri

 Most types of business insurance coverage is optional, except for workers’ compensation insurance in most states.
 Some states will also require professional liability insurance for businesses offering certain services and commercial auto insurance.

 Even if insurance isn’t required, and there is a fire, theft, or personal injury lawsuit, the small business owner may have to pay out-of-pocket damages and legal fees.
-Home-based businesses and side-businesses may want to consider business insurance, too, as personal home and vehicle policies may not cover in the event of a business loss.
+Home-based businesses and side-businesses may want to consider business insurance, too, as personal home and vehicle policies may not cover a business loss.

 Step 11: Set up an Accounting System